-The entry date must be no fewer than 7 days and no more than 30 days after the service date.
+The entry date must be between 7 and 30 days after the service date.
 Entry dates must be on a Monday, unless Monday is a holiday, then it may be on that following Tuesday.

-The answer date is the day when the tenant’s written answer must be filed if he or she has defenses to your legal claims that he or she wants the court to consider.
-Answers, counterclaims, discovery requests, and pretrial motions can be served and filed anytime on or before the first Monday after the Monday “entry date” stated in the Summons and Complaint.
-You can contact the clerk’s office for information regarding service, entry, and answer deadlines as well as the trial date and courtroom session.
+The answer date is the day when the tenant’s written answer must be filed if they have defenses to your legal claims that they want the court to consider.
+Answers, counterclaims, discovery requests, and pretrial motions can be served and filed anytime on or before the first Monday after the Monday entry date stated in the summons and complaint.
+You can contact the clerk’s office for information about service, entry, and answer deadlines as well as the trial date and courtroom session.

-- The trial date is usually scheduled for 10 days after the entry date (i.e. the Thursday following the answer date), however if the tenant requests discovery, the trial date will be automatically postponed 2 weeks.
+Otherwise, the trial date is usually scheduled for 10 days after the entry date (i.e. the Thursday following the answer date), however, if the tenant requests discovery, the trial date will be automatically postponed 2 weeks.
 This is called the rescheduled trial date.

-Can I sue my tenant for money damages in a summary process (eviction) case?
+Can I also sue my tenant for money damages in a summary process (eviction) case?

-In a summary process case, the landlord can sue the tenant for unpaid rent, even if the tenancy was terminated for a reason other than nonpayment of rent.
-The summons and complaint form includes a section for the landlord to specify the rent that is owed.
-However, the landlord cannot include a claim for other types of damages, such as property damage or unpaid utilities, in a summary process case.
+In a summary process case, the landlord can sue the tenant for unpaid rent, even if the tenancy was ended for a reason other than not paying rent.
+The summons and complaint form includes a section for the landlord to specify the rent that’s owed.
+However, the landlord can’t include a claim for other types of damages, such as property damage or unpaid utilities, in a summary process case.
 The landlord can file a separate civil or small claims case to recover damages other than unpaid rent.